ucsb-cs56-projects/cs56-games-simple-rpg/README.md

                    |
       Weapon -- Potion -- Spell

-This project is still is work in progress and at this point could evolve into a variety of unique ways.
+This project is still a work in progress and at this point could evolve into a variety of unique ways.
 Currently the game functions of the GUI include:
 1. The MainCharacter can move around the screen using input from arrow keys
 2. An enemy Goblin is displayed and advances towards the MainCharacter
 3. A neutral Trader entity is displayed and randomly moves around the game map.
 You must be within a close radius of the Trader to access the Shop.